nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Steps:
 1. Type `i-find Tea Sugar` into the _Command Box_.
-2. Press `Enter` to execute the command.
+2. Press "Enter" to execute the command.

 Outcome: